Arkhaven logo

 That was again a wisdom Rose didn't know how to react to.

-"Besides... maybe they will teach you something new and wonderful about music.
-Who knows," the old crone cackled, before letting herself be supplied with wine and food.
+"Besides... maybe they’ll teach you something new and wonderful about music.
+Who knows?" the old crone cackled, before letting herself be supplied with wine and food.

 Rose really enjoyed the party.
 The women were kind to her.
-The young men courteous.
+The young men were courteous.
 She talked shop with the musicians.
 It turned out they had been in a quite successful adventuring group years before.
 All bards.
-All had gone to bardic college in various lengths of time.
+All had gone to Bardic College for various lengths of time.
 None had graduated.
-One of the grumpiest of them had made it the whole four years and dropped out just before graduation after a big row.
+One of the grumpiest of them had made it the whole four years and dropped out just before graduation, after a big row.

-They'd started bets on how long Rose would make it before she said: 'Screw it.'
+They'd started bets on how long Rose would make it before she decided, as they colourfully expressed it, to "screw it all" and move on.

 Rose promised she would be back, though she didn’t yet know when that would be.
-She also promised to bring Bosra at such a time.
+She also promised to bring Bosra next time.